The Music for All Internship program provides a unique opportunity for current or recent college students to experience real-world work experience

 Music for All is seeking an enthusiastic, team-oriented individual with the below skills:

-- Excellent inter-personal skills and ability to communicate with participants including music educators, students, and parents.
+- Excellent inter-personal skills and ability to communicate with participants including band directors, students, and parents

 This position will receive a stipend on the 15th and last day of each month.
 Travel expenses (housing, transportation, meals, etc.), while working an event, are covered by the organization.